-If you go to LA in April, you can enjoy some of the best weather of the year, with mostly cloudless skies and sunshine between the winter rainy season and the onset of summer fog.
+If you go to Los Angeles in April, you can enjoy some of the best weather of the year, with mostly cloudless skies and sunshine between the winter rainy season and the onset of summer fog.
 Tourist attractions get a breather between spring break and summer vacations, and you can enjoy them without tackling the crowds.

 Los Angeles Weather in April